Anne Örtegren

-the work of Anne or the thought of what
+Nothingcan diminish the work of Anne - yet the thought remains of what

 could have been, what should have been.